Emc2356/Ignis/README.md

 # ignis_filesystem.h
 an abstraction layer over basic filesystem operations written in C89
 NOTE: windows version was tested on linux with mingw and wine
+# ignis_process.h
+an abstraction layer over process creation and management written in C89
+NOTE: windows version was tested on linux with mingw and wine